-Markus is the President and Chief Software Architect of EPS Software Corp. (and it's various properties, such as CODE Consulting, CODE Training, and VFPConversion).
-He is also the Publisher of CODE Magazine and the co-host of CodeCast.
-He is a Microsoft RD (Regional Director) and one of the longest-serving MVPs (1996-present).
-Markus is the founder of other business ventures, such as Tower48 (digital software escrow), Xiine (digital reading), JockTock (sports social network), and more.
+Markus is the President and Chief Software Architect of EPS Software Corp. and it's various brands, such as CODE Consulting, CODE Staffing, CODE Training, CODE Framework and VFPConversion.
+He is also the Publisher of CODE Magazine.
+Markus is a Microsoft RD (Regional Director) and one of the longest-serving MVPs (1995-present).
+Markus is the founder of other business ventures, such as Wikinome, Tower48 (digital software escrow), Xiine, and more.

 Markus has worked on a large number of software projects for some of the world's largest companies (including a number of Fortune 500 companies).
 Markus has worked as a contractor to the Microsoft Visual Studio team, and has worked closely with various product groups at Microsoft.
 Besides his activities around CODE Magazine, Markus has been published extensively in practically all large industry publications (mainly in English, but on occasion in German as well).
 He has received various and numerous awards and recognitions, many related to his active involvement in the community and his regular appearances at events of all sizes.
-Markus has also been involved in the creation and continued support of various user groups, such as D2SIG (WPF and Silverlight) and HDNUG (.NET).
+Markus has also been involved in the creation and continued support of various user groups, conferences, and online events.

-In his spare time, Markus is an enthusiastic Ice Hockey player (and supporter) as well as an avid windsurfer, traveler, and general enthusiast of sports such as scuba diving or mountain biking.
+In his spare time, Markus is an enthusiastic Ice Hockey player, golfer as well as an avid windsurfer, traveler, and general enthusiast of sports such as scuba diving or mountain biking.
 On rainy days Markus either reads, enjoys a computer game, or researches new technologies.

 Developer Community Activity

 Markus is very active in the Microsoft Developer Community.
-Markus is a MS RD and MS MVP (one of the longest serving in fact: 1996 - present).
-Markus speaks at various large industry events (such as TechEd or DevConnections).
+Markus is a MS RD and MS MVP (one of the longest serving from 1995 to the present).
+Markus speaks at various large industry events such as TechEd or DevConnections as well as smaller Code Camps, User Groups and various INETA events.

-Of course Markus is also an active blogger and contributor to various community sites, in addition to his "regular" writing activities (articles and books).
+Markus is also an active author.
 Markus articles have appeared in magazines such as CODE Magazine, MSDN Magazine, Visual Studio Magazine, ASP.NET Pro Magazine, FoxPro Advisor, Fuchs, FoxTalk and Microsoft Office & Database Journal, and more.

 Articles Authored